link to ringley website

 The Dangerous Current Situation

-In addition to the buildings identified with Grenfell-style cladding, an unknown number of high and medium-rise buildings are suspected to have other forms of dangerous cladding.
+In addition to the buildings identified with construction-to-begin-under-1225m-government-contract--'>construction-to-begin-under-1225m-government-contract--'>Grenfell-style cladding, an unknown number of high and medium-rise buildings are suspected to have other forms of dangerous cladding.
 This problem may be far more widespread than initially thought, possibly affecting tens of thousands of buildings across the UK.

 Labour Party's New Housing Manifesto on Cladding Removal